VaclavElias/stride-website-next/README.md

 - [x] keep the content as it is and where it is, maybe just improve if needed

 ## RC2+ Checklist
-- [ ] Web - Past Posts - Update and pretify content
+- [ ] Web - Past Posts - Update and pretify content - Done 4/64
 - [ ] Web - Dark theme - Update `[data-bs-theme=dark]` in css or disable in `site.json`
   - CSS Collaborator wanted
 - [x] Web - Search - Include docs in search